siddhartha-komodo/slate/source/includes/_017-cc-overview.md

 ## CryptoConditions is Utxo Technology

 CryptoConditions functions in a completely different manner from the popular gas-based model of other platforms.
 Before we can explain how CryptoConditions works, we must first briefly explain the concept of an "unspent transaction", also called a "utxo," for short.
-Utxos are integral to a blockchain's functionality, but many users do not know that they exist.
+Utxos are integral to a blockchain's functionality, but many users do not know they exist.

 A utxo is simply a bill of value sitting in your digital wallet -- much like the many small fiat dollar bills you may have sitting in your physical wallet.
 The collection of utxos in your digital wallet make up the total balance.